Irrigation: Ancient history

 The Ancient Nubians developed a form of irrigation by using a waterwheel-like device called a sakia.
-Irrigation began in Nubia some time between the third and second millennia BCE.
+Irrigation began in Nubia between the third and second millennia BCE.
 It largely depended upon the flood waters that would flow through the Nile River and other rivers in what is now the Sudan.

-In sub-Saharan Africa irrigation reached the Niger River region cultures and civilizations by the first or second millennium BCE and was based on wet-season flooding and water harvesting.
+In sub-Saharan Africa, irrigation reached the Niger River region cultures and civilizations by the first or second millennium BCE and was based on wet-season flooding and water harvesting.

 Evidence of terrace irrigation occurs in pre-Columbian America, early Syria, India, and China.
 In the Zana Valley of the Andes Mountains in Peru, archaeologists have found remains of three irrigation canals radiocarbon-dated from the 4th millennium BCE, the 3rd millennium BCE and the 9th century CE.
 These canals provide the earliest record of irrigation in the New World.
 Traces of a canal possibly dating from the 5th millennium BCE were found under the 4th-millennium canal.

-Ancient Persia (modern day Iran) used irrigation as far back as the 6th millennium BCE to grow barley in areas with insufficient natural rainfall.
+Ancient Persia (modern-day Iran) used irrigation as far back as the 6th millennium BCE to grow barley in areas with insufficient natural rainfall.
 The Qanats, developed in ancient Persia about 800 BCE, are among the oldest known irrigation methods still in use today.
-They are now found in Asia, the Middle East and North Africa.
-The system comprises a network of vertical wells and gently sloping tunnels driven into the sides of cliffs and of steep hills to tap groundwater.
+They are now found in Asia, the Middle East, and North Africa.
+The system comprises a network of vertical wells and gently sloping tunnels driven into the sides of cliffs and steep hills to tap groundwater.
 The noria, a water wheel with clay pots around the rim powered by the flow of the stream (or by animals where the water source was still), first came into use at about this time among Roman settlers in North Africa.
-By 150 BCE the pots were fitted with valves to allow smoother filling as they were forced into the water.
+By 150 BCE, the pots were fitted with valves to allow smoother filling as they were forced into the water.

 Sri Lanka

 The irrigation works of ancient Sri Lanka, the earliest dating from about 300 BCE in the reign of King Pandukabhaya, and under continuous development for the next thousand years, were one of the most complex irrigation systems of the ancient world.
-In addition to underground canals, the Sinhalese were the first to build completely artificial reservoirs to store water.
+They included underground canals and artificial reservoirs to store water.
 These reservoirs and canal systems were used primarily to irrigate paddy fields, which require a lot of water to cultivate.
 Most of these irrigation systems still exist undamaged up to now, in Anuradhapura and Polonnaruwa, because of the advanced and precise engineering.
 The system was extensively restored and further extended during the reign of King Parakrama Bahu (1153–1186 CE).